The best practices of HR 20 years ago are almost unrecognizable today.

 HR operational efficiency relies on the efforts of key talent, including solid leadership.
 HR leaders must understand the business objectives and create a clear HR vision to achieve those objectives.
 The operating model must also become adaptable to meet the needs of the future workforce and improve the employee experience.

-The HR transformation journey, like digital transformation initiatives, improves an organization’s capabilities.
+Like digital transformation initiatives, the HR transformation journey improves an organization’s capabilities.
 The HR department leverages human capital to create effective business strategies.
-This shift in responsibility grows human resources beyond just workforce management to become a strategic partner, more capable of driving business growth.
+This shift in responsibility grows human resources beyond workforce management to become a strategic partner, more capable of driving business growth.

 To improve HR capabilities, HR leaders must address the following challenges: